 In contrast, people under anticoagulant medication need to maintain a consistent intake of vitamin K.

 In this case, taking a multivitamin containing vitamin K2 may be beneficial.
 As plants don’t contain either vitamin D, people who follow a plant-based diet might benefit from a vitamin containing both vitamin D and K2.
-You’ll find a wide variety of dietary supplements with both vitamin D3 and K2 at best prices on iHerb.
+You’ll find a wide variety of dietary supplements with both vitamin D3 and K2 at the best prices on iHerb.

 Do supplements exceed the maximum safe daily dosage?